 “Despite promising initial findings, there is a need for studies comparing the acute effects of delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD) on respiratory disturbances during sleep and daytime alertness in people with obstructive sleep apnea in order to provide initial insights about potential mechanisms of action and to inform subsequent trials with longer treatment periods,” said Dr. Tetyana Kendzerska, Associate Professor, The Ottawa Hospital Research Institute, University of Ottawa.

-According to George Habib, President & CEO, The Lung Association Ontario, “The results of these projects will ensure that healthcare providers and the public have the evidence they need to better inform the decisions they make on behalf of their patients or themselves around the use of cannabis.”
+According to George Habib, President & CEO, Lung Health Foundation, “The results of these projects will ensure that healthcare providers and the public have the evidence they need to better inform the decisions they make on behalf of their patients or themselves around the use of cannabis.”

-The Lung Association – Ontario is a not-for-profit organization dedicated to helping all Ontarians breathe.
+The Lung Health Foundation is a not-for-profit organization dedicated to helping all Ontarians breathe.
 Our community of donors, patients, researchers, volunteers and professional staff work to ensure Ontarians have healthy lungs, bodies and clean air necessary to breathe.
 We achieve this by promoting healthy breathing, supporting those living with lung disease and finding future solutions.
 All of this is done with the goal of delivering a future of better breathing for all.